Keeping a close eye on developments

 Energy Strategy 2050 will move Switzerland’s energy policy in a new direction.
 The aim is to describe how Switzerland can withdraw from the use of nuclear energy on a step-by-step basis and gradually restructure the Swiss energy system by 2050.
 These moves are to take place without endangering Switzerland’s currently high level of supply security and its affordable energy supply.
 The new strategy calls for a significant increase in energy efficiency, the increased use of renewable energy and the reduction of energy-related CO2 emissions.

 The progress that is achieved in this way is to be closely monitored.
 These activities will make it possible to identify and counteract any associated undesirable developments.
-For this purpose, together with the State Secretariat for Economic Affairs (SECO) and other federal authorities, the Swiss Federal Office of Energy (SFOE) has developed a corresponding monitoring programme.
+For this purpose, together with the State Secretariat for Economic Affairs (SECO) and other federal authorities, the Swiss Federal Office of Energy (SFOE) operates a corresponding monitoring programme.
 Articles 55ff of the Federal Energy Act and Articles 69ff of the Federal Energy Ordinance form the basis for this move.
 Article 74a of the Federal Nuclear Energy Act is also of relevance.

 Monitoring programme and indicators